status-im/status-web/apps/website/docs/your-profile-and-preferences/understand-status-profile-labels.md

 ## Status profile labels

-If you're in doubt about your Status contact's identity, you can [send them an identity verification request][verify-your-contacts-identity].
+If you're in doubt about your Status contact's identity, you can [send them an identity verification request](./verify-your-contacts-identity.md).
 In this request, you ask a question only this person can know the answer to.

 Depending on their response, you then mark them as trusted or untrusted.
 Once you do, a label appears next to their profile name: :mobile-trusted: Trusted or :mobile-untrusted: Untrusted.